 Emphasis on structure and function of human cells, tissues, organs, and systems with overview of common pathophysiology.

-Career Preparation I (Athletic Trainer) Recommended Grade Placement: 11
+Career Preparation for Programs of Study (Athletic Trainer)

 Prerequisite: Instructor Approval & Kinesiology II

 The practicum is designed to give students supervised practical application and work-based learning of previously studied knowledge and skills in athletic training.